holochain-community-resources/identity-demo/README.md

 5. Go inside `./identity-manager/ui-src/` and run `npm install` to install UI dependencies.
 6. Run `npm run ui:start:agent1` in that same terminal.
 7. Go to `localhost:4001`.
-8. OPTIONAL: Run `npm run ui:start:agent2` in a new terminal.
+8. OPTIONAL: Run `npm run ui:start:agent2` in a new terminal to start a second client.
 9. OPTIONAL: Go to `localhost:4002`.

 Tada!